Corporate and Social Responsibility

 Given that budgets are always limited, we try to support good causes that are closest to PGL’s business activities, as well as to the geographical locations of our Head Office and centres.
 We therefore concentrate our efforts on requests from schools and other children’s organisations, sports of all sorts with particular emphasis on outdoor activities, and events in the communities that we interact with.
 We particularly favour any proposals that link several of these target areas together!

-Fun, health and fitness, the environment and relief from hardship are key drivers in the initiatives we support, as you can see from these following examples:
+Fun, health and fitness, the environment and relief from hardship are key drivers in the initiatives we support.

 We work with Government agencies and official charitable bodies such as the Youth Sports Trust to raise awareness of the importance of exercise and the possibility of improving young people’s lives through physical activity.
 We worked alongside the Department for Education & Skills and various other key organisations in the creation of the "Learning Outside the Classroom" Manifesto.

 We contributed towards the development of the DfE's Quality Badge programme, in conjunction with the British Activity Holiday Association.
 This initiative ensures that every Learning Outside the Classroom experience with a badged provider is of the highest quality and realises the learning outcomes and enrichment opportunities that groups require.